 Each week KiwiRail (under the Tranz Metro brand) operates 2,200 suburban passenger services in Wellington under contract to Greater Wellington Regional Council.

 In 2010/11 a significant amount of investment went into the Wellington rail network.
 KiwiRail has extended the double tracks from McKay’s Crossing to Waikanae on the Kapiti Coast.

 Other projects, such as an upgrade of the Johnsonville line and a new line into Wellington Station were also undertaken to improve the reliability of Wellington’s passenger services.

 Greater Wellington Regional Council has also purchased 48 new Matangi trains from Korea which are being progressively introduced into service.

-Auckland is also in the process of electrifying its network, which will see 80kms of the rail corridor being electrified from Papakura in the South to Swanson in the West, and including the Onehunga and Manukau branch lines.
+The electrification of the Auckland network will see 80kms of the rail corridor being electrified from Papakura in the south to Swanson in the west, and including the Onehunga and Manukau branch lines.

 More information about electrification and the associated safety risks is available here.

-KiwiRail also operates four long-distance passenger trains under the Tranz Scenic brand.
-These are:
+KiwiRail Scenic Journeys also operates four long-distance passenger trains:

 Every week over 900 freight trains move around the country, transporting general freight and goods such as coal, milk and dairy products, wood and timber products, iron, steel and meat.